Creating Your Own L2 Rollup Testnet¶

 }

-configuration to support Volta fork which makes the block time as 500ms.
-If you need to set the Layer 2 block time to less than 1 second—i.e., support millisecond-level block intervals—there are two ways to achieve this:
+configuration to 0 support Volta fork which makes the block time as 500ms.
+Since the BSC L1 block time will be reduced to under 1 second, the 500ms configuration is required.

 Create an authentication key¶